Khalanar/poor-zoflogh/README.md

 ---
 ## Changelog
-- Fully deployed on 14 Aug 2021
+- Fully deployed on 07 Sept 2021